create a stunning reading experience

-There are 3 aspects to creating a stunning reading experience for your blog that will give your content the presentation it deserves and your readers an experience they will love.
+There are three aspects to creating a reading experience on your blog that your readers will love.
+That’s it, three.

 It’s one thing to create great content for your blog, it’s an entirely different thing to create a reading experience that keeps people coming back for more.
 Building a blog starts with great content, but if your readers are not given an enjoyable reading experience then you’re doing your content and your readers a disservice.